drdk/dr-css-inliner/README.md

 * `-h, --height [value]` - Determines the above-the-fold height.
 Defaults to the actual document height.
 * `-m, --match-media-queries` - Omit media queries that don't match the defined width.
 * `-r, --required-selectors [string]` - Force inclusion of required selectors in the form of a comma-separated selector string.
 Defaults to no required selectors.
-* `-s, --strip-resources [array]` - Avoid loading resources matching any of strings in the array (turned into the regexp patterns).
+* `-s, --strip-resources [string|array]` - Avoid loading resources matching the string (or array of strings) turned into regexp pattern(s).
 Default is no stripping of resources.
 * `-c, --css-only` - Output the raw required CSS without wrapping it in HTML.
 * `-e, --expose-stylesheets [string]` - A variable name (or property on a preexisting variable) to expose an array containing information about the stripped stylesheets in an inline script tag.
 * `-t, --insertion-token [string]` - A token (preferably an HTML comment) to control the exact insertion point of the inlined CSS.
 If omited default insertion is at the first encountered stylesheet.